0mWindyBug/KeystrokeSniffer/README.md

 # Keystroke processing for PS/2 keyboards
-when a key is pressed or released , an interrupt (IRQ1) is generated and handled by an ISR implemented by the i8042prt.sys driver. the ISR is responsible to read the scancode and queue a DPC which in turn will invoke the KeyboardClassServiceCallback, implemented by the KeyboardClass driver. simultaneously , the raw input thread (hosted by csrss.exe and implemented as part of win32k.sys) routinely sends read IRPs to the KeyboardClass driver , those IRPs are marked as pending . the service callback , which is invoked as a response to the a key press/release , is responsible to trigger the completion processing of the pending IRP. the KeyboardClass driver completion routine for IRP_MJ_READ will deliver the data (over an apc) back to the RIT
+when a key is pressed or released , an interrupt (IRQ1) is generated and handled by an ISR implemented by the i8042prt.sys driver. the ISR is responsible to read the scancode and queue a DPC which in turn will invoke the KeyboardClassServiceCallback, implemented by the KeyboardClass driver. simultaneously , the raw input thread (hosted by csrss.exe and implemented as part of win32k.sys) routinely sends read IRPs to the KeyboardClass driver , those IRPs are pended . the service callback , which is invoked as a response to  a key press or release , is responsible to trigger the completion processing of the pending IRP. the KeyboardClass driver completion routine for IRP_MJ_READ will deliver the data (over an apc) back to the RIT which will in turn deliver it to the target user mode application
 # Keystroke processing for HID keyboards
 whilst the RIT - KeyboardClass processing remains pretty much the same , there's a noteable difference in the implementation of the initial processing of the keystroke
 instead of delivering an interrupt whenever there's a new keyboard event to process, the operating system (specifically HID related driver) check periodcally for those events